nicoscattaneo/PixSim/README.md

 ### Pixeltable

-A PixelTable is a dataframe-like object that groups data from various maps containing forest resource information.
+A PixelTable is a dataframe-like object that groups pixel-level information from various raster containing forest resource information.
 It is a highly useful format that offers flexibility for performing complex operations on the information contained in the maps.

 PixSim package contains raster files describing various forest resource variables in a 10x20 km region in central Norway.
 Similar raster maps